Juilliard School / Royal Academy of Music / Universität der Künste (Berlin)

 An advocate for cancer research, Dmytrenko works to bring awareness to clinical studies of promising new treatments.

 Anna Dmytrenko began her musical studies at the Mariupol School of Music in Ukraine.
 Following her relocation to the United States in 1998, she furthered her musical education at the Juilliard School Pre-College Division with Oxana Yablonskaya.
 She received her Bachelor’s degree with Regents Award from the Royal Academy of Music in London under the tutelage of Christopher Elton.
-She is currently based in Berlin, Germany where she is working on a Master’s Degree at the University of the Arts with Pascal Devoyon.
+She is currently based in Berlin, Germany, where she obtained two Master’s Degrees (in Solo and in Chamber Music) at the University of the Arts with Pascal Devoyon.
+In addition to her piano studies, Anna also completed Harvard Business School's Credential of Readiness (CORe) online program with honors.